patrykkaczynski/Restaurant-Web-Api/README.md

 5. Rebuild and run the application

 # :handshake: Acknowledgements
-This project has been created based on ASP.NET Core REST Web API course from Udemy platform ([link](https://www.udemy.com/course/praktyczny-kurs-aspnet-core-rest-web-api-od-podstaw/). @jakubkozera
+This project has been created based on ASP.NET Core REST Web API course from Udemy platform ([link](https://www.udemy.com/course/praktyczny-kurs-aspnet-core-rest-web-api-od-podstaw/).